Flexible retirement income

 Whichever method you use to take an income, it’s important you plan carefully so you don’t run out of money.
 You need to think about the different types of fund choices that will support the way you draw down your pension.

 Remember that regardless of which funds you choose the value of those investments and the income from them can go down as well as up.
 This information is not a personal recommendation.
 If you are in any doubt whether flexible income is suitable for your circumstances we recommend that you seek advice from an authorised financial adviser.
-Withdrawals from a pension will not normally be possible until you reach age 55.
+The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.

 Changing your flexible retirement income arrangements